 The evaluator shall examine the TSS to understand how the TOE checks quality of samples captured.
-The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to verify him/herself correctly and how the TOE behaves when low quality samples are presented to the TOE.
+The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to verify one's biometric correctly and how the TOE behaves when low quality samples are presented to the TOE.